Bagmati Province: Demographics

-According to the 2011 Nepal Census, Bagmati Province has a population of 5,433,818 comprising 2,761,224 females and 2,672,594 males.
-The province has the highest population in the country having 20.87% of the population.
-The population density of the province is 270 people per square kilometre which is the second highest in the country.
+According to the 2021 Nepal Census, Bagmati Province has a population of 6,084,042 comprising 2,761,224 females and 2,672,594 males.
+The province has the second-highest population in the country having 20.84% of the population.
+The population density of the province is 300 people per square kilometre which is the second highest in the country.
+6.51% of the population was under 5 years of age.
+Bagmati Province has a literacy rate of 82.06%.

 Ethnic groups

-Tamang is the largest ethnic group in the province making up around 20.54% of the population.
-Hill Brahmans are the next largest group making up around 18.32% if the population followed by Chhetris (17.13%) and Newars (17.07%) respectively.
-Similarly Magar, Kami and Gurung make up 4.87%, 2.52% and 2.22% of the population respectively.
-Tharu (1.63%), Rai (1.52%), Damai (1.36%), Sarki (1.33%) and Chepang (1.16%) are other smaller ethnic groups in the province.
+Tamang is the largest ethnic group in the province making up around 19.89% of the population.
+Hill Brahmans are the next largest group making up around 17.84% of the population followed by Chhetris (17.41%) and Newars (15.57%) respectively.
+Similarly Magar, Kami and Gurung make up 5.11%, 2.75% and 2.30% of the population respectively.
+Tharu (1.80%), Rai (1.84%), Damai (1.55%), Sarki (1.38%) and Chepang (1.27%) are other smaller ethnic groups in the province.

 Languages

-Nepali is the most common mother tongue in the province with 56.23% of the population speaking Nepali as their mother tongues.
-Tamang language is spoken by 18.16% and Nepal Bhasa is spoken by 12.23% of the population as their mother tongue.
-Magar (1.79%), Tharu (1.31%), Maithili (1.17%), Gurung (0.92%) and Chepang (0.83%) are other languages spoken in the province.
+Nepali is the most common mother tongue in the province with 56.04% of the population speaking Nepali as their mother tongues.
+Tamang language is spoken by 18.00% and Nepal Bhasa is spoken by 11.82% of the population as their mother tongue.
+Magar (2.30%).,Gurung (1.11%) and Chepang (0.90%) are other languages spoken in the province.
+Madheshi languages such as Maithili and Bhojpuri are spoken by Madheshi and Muslim migrants to Kathmandu from the plains as well as in Chitawan district.

 The Language Commission of Nepal has recommended Nepal Bhasa and Tamang as official language in the province.
-The commission has also recommended Magar, Tharu and Maithili to be additional official languages, for specific regions and purposes in the province.

 Religion

-Hinduism is the most followed religion in the province, with 71.78% of the population identifying as Hindus.
-Buddhists are the largest minority population with 23.28% of the population following Buddhism and Christianity is followed by 2.87% of the population in the province.
+Hinduism is the most followed religion in the province, with 72.03% of the population identifying as Hindus.
+Buddhists are the largest minority population with 23.3% of the population following Buddhism and Christianity is followed by 3.30% of the population in the province.

 Administrative subdivisions

 There are total 119 local administrative units in the province which include 3 metropolitan cities, 1 sub-metropolitan city, 41 urban municipalities and 74 rural municipalities.

 Bagmati is divided into 13 districts, which are listed below.
-A district is administrated by the head of the District Coordination Committee and the District Administration Officer.
+A district is administered by the head of the District Coordination Committee and the District Administration Officer.
 The districts are further divided into municipalities or rural municipalities.

 Districts

-Districts in Nepal are second level of administrative divisions after provinces.
+Districts in Nepal are the second level of administrative divisions after provinces.
 Bagmati Province is divided into 13 districts, which are listed below.
-A district is administrated by the head of the District Coordination Committee and the District Administration Officer.
-The districts are further divided to municipalities or rural municipalities.
+A district is administered by the head of the District Coordination Committee and the District Administration Officer.
+The districts are further divided into municipalities or rural municipalities.